michaelshiyu/kerNET/README.md

 ```

 This example is available at [examples/mlkn_classifier.py](https://github.com/michaelshiyu/kerNET/tree/master/examples).
 Some more classification datasets are there for you to try the model out.

-# Lower-Level Kernel Machine-Based Objects

-Apart from the pre-built, high-level models, we offer some basic building blocks to give you more freedom to customize.

-(Tutorials will be added soon.)